qdb-io/qdb-buffer/README.md

 0.3.0:
 - Renamed MessageBuffer setMaxLength, getMaxLength and getLength to setMaxSize, getMaxSize and getSize respectively
 - Added setFirstMessageId to MessageBuffer and removed this parameter from PersistentMessageBuffer constructor
+- MessageBuffer.append now treats a null routingKey as empty string

 0.2.0:
 - Added ShutdownHook to close open buffers on VM shutdown